Splode/hackwild/_posts/2020-05-20-web-worker-timers.md

 }, 1000 * 60 * 10) // 10 minutes
 ```

-We'll create another file to serve as our entrypoint.
+We'll create another file to serve as our entry point.
 In this file, we'll instantiate a new worker, passing the location of the worker file.
 We'll also start another timer here for comparison.
 Now, when this script loads, a new worker will spawn and its code executed.
 The worker thread will continue running, even when the tab loses focus or the main thread slows.

 ```js
 // main.js